Jewish Book week Prizes

 Jewish Book Week, in conjunction with Beit Venezia, Venice, is offering a unique opportunity for young Jewish European writers to work with a translator on translating a short piece of their work into English.
 We hope to give these young writers the opportunity to be introduced to a wider audience.

-Submissions will be invited this year from Jewish authors aged 35 or under in the following countries: Italy, Belgium, Germany, Hungary, Poland, and Sweden.
+Submissions will be invited this year from Jewish authors aged 35 or under in the following countries: Belgium, France, Germany, Hungary, Italy, Poland, Sweden and Switzerland.
 The criteria are as follows.
 We are seeking a short piece of fiction or non-fiction of up to 2,000 words on the subject of identity.
 The submitted item could be either an essay or piece of journalism, or a discrete selection from a larger work such as a book or a thesis.
 If the item is a selection from a longer piece of writing, it must present as a coherent standalone piece and be accompanied by a short introductory paragraph to contextualise it.
 The work must have been published.
-Submissions should be sent to Sarah Gluckstein by email (see below) by Friday 26th July 2019.
+Submissions should be sent to Sarah Gluckstein by email (see below) by Sunday 18th August 2019.

 The workshop will take place in Venice where the six authors will spend a week with their translators from 18 – 25 September, 2019, when the Venice Biennale is taking place.
 The translators will attend the workshop with a draft translation (having liaised with the author prior to the workshop), allowing them to refine the work during their time together in Venice.
 Participants (both authors and translators) will participate in a specially curated programme including talks from David Grossman and Edmund de Waal and experience Shabbat in Venice.
 The translator and writer will also work together on how to prepare a pitch for a publisher.